alamin-php/alamin-php/README.md

 ## Education

 **Bachelor of Science in Computer Science**
-University of XYZ
+University of Dhaka International University (DIU) *Graduated: 2017*
-*Graduated: 2021*

 ## Projects